 Each pillar reinforces one another.
 The combination of coaching education, properly fit equipment, proper training, heat and hydration awareness, and proper technique is designed to make play safer than ever before.

-If you would like more information on USA Football's Heads Up FootballTM Program, please visit:
+If you would like more information on USA Football's Coach Certification, please visit:

-https://usafootball.com/programs/heads-up-football/
+https://usafootball.com/development-training/certification/middle-high-school/

 THE COMPONENTS OF HEADS UP FOOTBALL